Home

 I think the description above may be incomplete including several confusions.
 But at the moment, I finish this page here.
 For your reference, I prepared a table of transcription examples transcripted in my way.
 Other people may transcript differently.
 There is no rule for transcription.
 In this table, "katakana" is used.
 But if you prefer "hiragana", I prepared the table for "hiragana".

-There are also prepared Detailed ROMA-JI table in "hiragana" and its enlarged one.
+There are also prepared Detailed ROMA-JI table in "hiragana".

 Now I prepared the pages for "Writing english names in kanji (chinese letter).
 Please visit.